LIT-Protocol/js-sdk/packages/e2e/README.md

 # Optional local overrides
 NAGA_LOCAL_CONTEXT_PATH=./lit-assets/blockchain/contracts/networkContext.json
 LIT_YELLOWSTONE_PRIVATE_RPC_URL=http://127.0.0.1:8545
+LIT_MAINNET_RPC_URL=https://mainnet-rpc.example
 ```

 Make sure the referenced network (local Naga cluster, Shiva-managed testnet, or live subnet) is running and reachable from your test machine.

+> Heads up: when targeting `naga-proto` or `naga`, the helpers only fund generated accounts with `0.01` LIT and deposit `0.01` LIT into the Lit Ledger so we don't strand real mainnet balance.

 ## Run the Canonical Suite